What Do Biomedical Engineer Do?

 - Manage teams of engineers by creating schedules, tracking inventory, creating and using budgets, and overseeing contract obligations and deadlines.

-What a Biomedical Engineer Should Know
+Qualities of a Biomedical Engineer

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.